au-research/raido/api-svc/idl-raid-v2/readme.md

-The OpenAPI YAML files are in the [`/src directory`](./src).
+The OpenAPI definition files are in the [`/src directory`](./src).

-The file is used to generate Java code for the `/api-svc/spring` project and TypeScript for the `api-client` project.
+The OpenAPI defintion is used to generate Java code for the `/api-svc/spring` project and
+TypeScript for the `api-client` project.

 Currently, we don't publish any kind of "swagger UI".